offbynull/learn/Math/input/input.md

     If the integer parts are equal, go to step 2.

     Otherwise, stop.
-The decimal numbers are not less than_REL.
+The decimal numbers are not less than.

  2. Check the fractional parts...

-    If the fractional parts are greater than_REL, the decimal numbers are greater than_REL.
+    If the fractional parts are greater than, the decimal numbers are greater than.
 The process of testing the fractional parts is similar to whole number greater than, except the order in which positions are tested is reversed (index 0 is the most significant digit, index 1 is the second digit, index 2 is the third most significant digit, ...).
-For example, a fractional part of 1 is greater than_REL a fractional part of 01...
+For example, a fractional part of 1 is greater than a fractional part of 01...

     ```{svgbob}
     <---|------|------|------|------|------|------|------|------|------|------|--->